2-day safari from Zanzibar: the best 2 day fly-in tour

 -

-Since Zanzibar is an island, experiencing a traditional safari there isn't feasible; therefore, you'll need to travel to the Tanzanian mainland and then return.
-With only two days for a safari, flying is the most efficient option to maximize your time.
+Since Zanzibar is an island, experiencing a traditional safari there isn't feasible; therefore, you'll need to travel to the Tanzanian mainland and then fly out to Zanzibar.
+With only two days for a safari, flying is the most efficient option to maximise your time.

 -